 Fortunately, we have a good workaround.
 Here’s what you’ll need to do to get captions into Premiere:

 - From CaptionHub, download captions as the broadcast standard EBU-STL.
 (Sorry: this is only available to Pro and Enterprise customers).
+Ensure that your character limit is set to a maximum of 38 characters per line – the EBU-STL specification doesn’t accept any more than that.

 - Open (or create) your project in Adobe Premiere